Students, Student Organizations, and Campus Programming

 - Post Office will be open during normal business hours.
 Traffic flows from west to east with stanchions and floor decals.

-- Palmer Gallery will be closed for exhibitions for the Fall Semester and will serve as an auxiliary space for the College store.
+- Palmer Gallery will be closed for exhibitions for the Spring Semester and will continue serving as an auxiliary space for the College store.

 - All seating areas in the College Center have been temporarily removed to limit density.

-- Seating areas adjacent to the Retreat area will be adjusted to social distance and will be limited to one chair and table per person.
+- Seating areas adjacent to the Retreat will be adjusted for social distancing and limited to one chair per table.

 - Physical distancing worries